1996scarlet/ArcFace-Multiplex-Recognition/README.md

 @inproceedings{deng2019arcface,
-  title={Arcface: Additive angular margin loss for deep face recognition}, author={Deng, Jiankang and Guo, Jia and Xue, Niannan and Zafeiriou, Stefanos}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, pages={4690--4699}, year={2019}
+  title={Arcface: Additive angular margin loss for deep face recognition}, author={Deng, Jiankang and Guo, Jia and Xue, Niannan and Zafeiriou, Stefanos}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={4690--4699}, year={2019}
 }